-- Point Loma Nazarene University offers master's degrees in teaching and special education at its Mission Valley campus, about eight miles from downtown San Diego.
+- Point Loma Nazarene University offers master's degrees in teaching and special education at its Mission Valley campus, about four miles from downtown San Diego.

-- Nearly 10 miles from downtown, San Diego State University.
-The school offers a baccalaureate program in liberal studies, single and multiple subject teaching credential programs and master's degree programs in reading and K-8 mathematics education.
+- Nearly 6.5 miles from downtown is San Diego State University.
+The school offers a baccalaureate program in liberal studies, single- and multiple-subject teaching credential programs and master's degree programs in reading and K-8 mathematics education.

-- Alliant International University offers a baccalaureate degree in child development and a master's degree in teaching English to speakers of other languages (TESOL).
+- Alliant International University offers master's degrees in both teaching and TESOL (teaching English to speakers of other languages).
 This school is about 15 miles from downtown.